delta1/elementsproject.github.io/elements-code-tutorial/sidechain.md

 b-cli getwalletinfo
 ~~~~

-Get the merkel path as proof that the transaction was included in a block:
+Get the Merkle path as proof that the transaction was included in a block:

 ~~~~
 PROOF=$(b-cli gettxoutproof '''["'''$TXID'''"]''')